Immediate Volunteer Needs

 If you're interested in any of these volunteer positions, call the listed contact at 703-273-8829 or e-mail them at the provided link.

 - Financial Literacy Instructors/Mentors.
-Make a lasting difference in the lives of Fairfax families who are working to achieve self-sufficiency!
+Make a lasting difference in the lives of Fairfax County area families who are working to achieve self-sufficiency!
 Volunteers are needed to mentor and teach basic budgeting skills to families in crisis.
 Teachers will be asked to teach 1.5 hour classes once a month at various locations around Fairfax County.
 Mentors will be matched as soon as possible.
 Training will be provided.
 We have a special need for Spanish speakers and for volunteers to participate in a partnership with OAR of Fairfax.
-Regular orientation sessions.
+Regular information sessions.
 See our Financial Literacy Volunteer page for more info.
-Contact Marcelle Miles, Financial Literacy Program Manager.
+Contact Carole Rogers, Financial Literacy Program Assistant.

 - Office Assistants.
 Our Daily Bread needs Volunteers in our Fairfax City office who can assist with data entry, recordkeeping and general office tasks.
 Attention to detail and computer literacy/familiarity with MS Office suite are important.
 Familiarity with MS Excel a huge plus.
 Must be able to volunteer during ODB's regular office hours: 10 a.m .to 2 p.m.
 Monday through Friday.
 Your volunteer support is critical to helping free up our staff to spend more time and energy assisting our clients.
 Contact Mila Cobos.